 Legalizing cannabis provides an opportunity to put in place regulations to minimize potential harms.
 The danger of buying and using any illegal drug is that we can never know for sure what exactly is in it.
-Cannabis is legal in Canada as of October 17, 2018.
-Adults (over age 19 in BC) will be able to possess up to 30 grams of cannabis in public.
+Cannabis was legal in Canada as of October 17, 2018.
+Adults (over age 19 in BC) are now permitted to possess up to 30 grams of cannabis in public.
 Cannabis is regulated by the Province of British Columbia and will be sold through the Liquor Distribution Branch.
 Cannabis will be tested for quality.

 When drugs are produced and obtained inside a regulated system, it is possible for us to know about the contents and dosage of what we are taking.
 This helps us manage the risks.
-However, it is likely that cannabis will still be available outside the government system.
-It is important to know that the quality of cannabis obtained from a dealer or a friend is unknown and may contain contaminants like mold or mildew or fillers that may be toxic.
+However, cannabis is still available outside the government system.
+It is important to know that the quality of cannabis obtained from a dealer or a friend is unknown and may contain contaminants like mold, mildew, or fillers that may be toxic.

-The legalization of cannabis also provides us with openings to engage in honest and thoughtful discussions about drug use with our families and communities.
+The legalization of cannabis also provided us with openings to engage in honest and thoughtful discussions about drug use with our families and communities.
 When dealing with complex issues, like cannabis policy, no one has all the answers.
 But as community members, we all have thoughts, feelings and experiences around drugs and drug use to share with each other.
-Engaging together to explore and share ideas will help us discover how to manage use, as individuals and communities, in ways that maximize benefit and minimize harm.
+Engaging together on an ongoing basis to explore and share ideas will help us discover how to manage use, as individuals and communities, in ways that maximize benefit and minimize harm.